Sslim123/JavaScript-Core-3-Coursework-Week2/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Salem
-- Your City:
+- Your City:glasgow
-- Your Slack Name:
+- Your Slack Name:Salem

 # Homework Details

-- Module:
+- Module:js
-- Week:
+- Week:2

 # Notes